Mandy-Zheng/Code4Good/README.md

 # Geopy

 Geopy is a Python library that provides easy access to geographical information.
-It allows you to perform geocoding (finding the coordinates of addresses) and distance calculations.
-For this matching algorithm, we use it to calculate the distance (in miles) between zip codes based on their latitudes and longtidues.
+This Python library allows you to perform geocoding (finding the coordinates of addresses) and distance calculations.
+Our matching algorithm uses it to calculate the distance (in miles) between zip codes based on their latitudes and longtidues.

 ## Installation

-To use Geopy in your Python project, follow these steps to install the required packages.
+To use Geopy, follow these steps to install the required packages.

 1. Make sure you have Python and pip installed on your system.
 You can download them from the official Python website: [Python Downloads](https://www.python.org/downloads/)

-2. Open your terminal or command prompt and run the following commands to install the necessary packages:
+2. Run the following command in your terminal:

 ```bash
 pip install geopy